azakaWow/reptiloid_stonks/README.md

 Dummy cli program to calc stonks

-How to it works, basically you write down the following (after compiling binaries)
+How to it works, basically you write down the following (after building binaries)

 rptls AMOUNT_OF_MONEY_YOU_HAVE-CURRENT_PRICE-EXPECTED_PRICE